zoharbabin/kaltura-discord/memory-bank/activeContext.md

 ## Current Focus

-We have completed the late-implementation phase of the Kaltura-Discord integration project and are now focusing on finalizing the Discord Activity implementation, improving deployment processes, and preparing for the next development cycle.
+We have completed the late-implementation phase of the Kaltura-Discord integration project and are now focusing on updating the Discord Activity implementation to align with official documentation, improving deployment processes, cleaning up redundant files, and preparing for the next development cycle.
 Our current focus areas are:

-1. Completing the Discord Activity implementation for Watch Together feature (Phase 3)
+1. Updating the Discord Activity implementation to align with official Discord documentation (Phase 3)
 2. Streamlining deployment processes for both development and production
 3. Simplifying environment variable management
+4. Cleaning up redundant files and code
-4. Finalizing end-to-end testing of the Discord Bot Integration MVP (Phase 1)
+5. Finalizing end-to-end testing of the Discord Bot Integration MVP (Phase 1)
-5. Preparing for Phase 2: Enhanced Notifications & User Sync
+6. Preparing for Phase 2: Enhanced Notifications & User Sync

 ## Current Priorities

 1. **Discord Activity Implementation**:
-   - Complete the client-side implementation with real-time synchronization
+   - Update the implementation to align with official Discord Activity documentation
+   - Implement proper SDK initialization and event handling
+   - Enhance participant management and synchronization
+   - Optimize for different layout modes and mobile devices
    - Replace mock endpoints with real Kaltura API calls
-   - Enhance user presence and interaction features
    - Test across different Discord clients and network conditions

 2. **Deployment Process Improvements**: